 What can I do if my address is not being successfully validated?

 Address validation services are not perfect and sometimes valid addresses aren’t found or are in the incorrect format.
-Before we enable address validation in a new country, we do extensive testing to ensure we have a high match rate, but it can happen that your valid address isn’t recognized.
-If that happens, please try alternative formats of your address and, if you’re still having problems, please contact our Support Team at email@example.com.
+If that happens, please try alternative formats of your address.
+If you’re still having problems, please contact our Support team.

 You may have purchased certain phone numbers before we implemented new address requirements pertaining to those numbers.
 If so, there is no address associated with, or “mapped” to, your previously-purchased phone numbers.
 You should map these numbers to an appropriate address to ensure that we have the correct information on hand if there is ever a regulatory inquiry.
 To map an address to a phone number, follow the instructions below:

-- Click the desired phone number to map.
+- Click the desired phone number for mapping your address.

-- Under the Regulatory Information section, select the Address you wish to use and then click Save.
+- Select the Address you wish to use from the drop-down menu, and then click Save.

-Please note that if an Address does not appear in the drop-down menu, this means it may not have passed validation, or that it doesn’t satisfy the regulatory requirement (i.e. the Address is in the wrong locality).
+Notice: If a previously entered address does not appear in the drop-down menu, it may not have passed validation, or it may not satisfy the regulatory requirement (i.e. the Address is in the wrong locality).